snowdrop/opentracing-tracer/README.md

 ### Define an HTTP collector

-Set `opentracing.jaeger.httpSenderProperties.url` to the URL of the Jaeger collector
+Set `opentracing.jaeger.httpSender.url` to the URL of the Jaeger collector

 ### Define a UDP collector

-Set `opentracing.jaeger.udpSenderProperties.host` to the host of the Jaeger collector and `opentracing.jaeger.udpSenderProperties.port` to the end of the Jaeger collector
+Set `opentracing.jaeger.udpSender.host` to the host of the Jaeger collector and `opentracing.jaeger.udpSender.port` to the end of the Jaeger collector

 ### Enable logging of spans